What to do when my husband resents my chronic illness? Advice for wives from a man whose wife has multimorbidity.

 Since your husband feels unheard, his feelings aren’t listened to.
-They keep accumulating, and even though he wants to express it, he doesn’t know-how.
+They keep accumulating, and even though he wants to express them, he doesn’t know how.

 Your husband resents your chronic illness because he doesn’t resent you, he just doesn’t know how to express it.